xcela/Exocore/_pages/index.md

 ![study-monk](/assets/image.jpg)

-Preconfigured template to roll out your own no-code, no-cost public exocortex from documents written in simple Markdown syntax, including interlinking, generated backlinks and a nodal graph-rendering.
+Preconfigured template to roll out your own no-code, no-cost personal website as a public exocortex from documents written in simple Markdown syntax, including interlinking, generated backlinks and a nodal graph-rendering.
 Site's are rendered in fast, responsive, standards-compliant static HTML.

-No downloads or installation required, sites hosted and served through Github & Netlify - setup takes 5 minutes.
+No downloads or installation required, site is hosted and served through Github & Netlify - automated setup takes 5 minutes.

 ## Features